• Skip to main content

 • Ginger, garlic, and green chili: Use chopped garlic that easily turns golden in the tempering.
 If you use freshly minced ginger and chilies, the taste would be enhanced.

 • Tamarind: This ingredient add some tartness to the bhindi masala.
+You can substitute this with dry mango powder (amchur) or lemon juice.
 I sometimes substitute it with imli chutney or other tamarind-based sauce like BBQ sauce.
 Just skip the sugar if using any sauce or chutney.
 I use tamarind for the same purpose in my bitter melon recipe.

 • Sugar: Very little sugar addition helps enhance the taste of veggies.